Judicial Selection Committee (Israel): Judicial selection process

 The Committee's decision to appoint a judge in all courts (except the Supreme Court), is passed by a simple majority of members present at the meeting.
 Appointing Supreme Court judges requires a majority of 7 of the 9 committee members, or two less than the number present at the meeting (6 of 8, 5 of 7, etc.).

 Confidentiality applies legally to the committee's deliberations and they are not published for public review.
 This confidential appointment process is unique, because the selection process for every other public office is required by law to register and publish minutes of the committee's meetings.

+2025 reform

+The government of Israel passed judicial reform in March 2025 that would no longer have two members of the Israel Bar Association on the committee and replace them with a member of the coalition and a member of the government, though it would not take effect until a new Knesset is seated.